jmzg93/koboldVR7Integration/README.md

 ### **`vacuum.clean_zone`**

-Starts cleaning a specific zone.
+Starts cleaning one or multiple specific zones (must be from the same map).

 - **Parameters**:
-  - `zone_uuid` (required): The UUID of the zone to clean.
+  - `zones_uuid` (required): The UUID of the zone(s) to clean.
+Multiple zones can be specified using comma separation (e.g., `"zone123456789,zone987654321"`).

 ### **`vacuum.clean_map`**